FahminFayas/Shopping-Cart/README.md

 # Shopping-Cart
-E-Commerce Application using Node.js, Express and Mongo
+E-Commerce Application using Node.js, Express and MongoDB